 - Sexual assault – this is unfortunately all too common during schoolies week.
 Look out for drink spiking.
 Going off with a stranger puts you at high risk, especially if you have been drinking, so don’t go to a private place such as a hotel room with someone you don’t know.
 Catch a cab at the end of the night rather than walking the streets.
 Males get sexually assaulted during schoolies week too, so these tips also apply to guys.

 - Brawls – avoid gangs of males who seem to be wandering without purpose.
 Testosterone plus alcohol can sometimes equal a brawl.
 Violence tends to spread through a crowd, so don’t hang around to watch if a brawl starts.

 - Drugs – if you decide to take drugs, make sure you tell your friends what kind so they can give this information to ambulance officers or other medical staff in case of an overdose.
-Avoid mixing drugs with alcohol.
-Stay with your friends.
+Avoid mixing drugs with alcohol or other drugs.
+Stay with your friends at all times.

 - Physical injuries – when outside, even on the beach, keep your shoes on and watch for broken glass and syringes.
 Don’t sit down without checking behind you.

 - Drowning – don’t drink or take drugs and swim.

 - Theft – don’t leave your stuff unattended on the beach.
 Take it in turns to look after everyone’s stuff.

 Where to get help

 - Ambulance Tel.
 000